-When a teacher finds it necessary to be absent, they should notify the principal at 825-4425 as soon as possible.
+When a teacher finds it necessary to be absent, they should notify Mrs. Sadler at 940-825-4425 or on her cell phone at 940-235-0080 as soon as possible.
 The principal will arrange for a substitute.
 It is the teacher's responsibility to have lesson plans up to date and easy to locate.
 All substitute teachers, cooks, bus drivers, custodians, etc. will be arranged by either the Principal or Superintendent, unless prior agreements on the substitute have been made.